 - You are not shooting across or on a National Forest System Road or an adjacent body of water.

 - You are not shooting into or within a cave.

 - You are not shooting in any manner or place where any person, property or resource is exposed to injury or damage as a result of such discharge.

 - You are not firing any tracer bullet or incendiary ammunition.

-Also, you may not possess an open container of an alcoholic beverage while discharging a firearm.
+Also, possession of an open container of an alcoholic beverage while discharging a firearm is not allowed.